What is CSA?

 - Improved knowledge of the nutritional benefits of local produce.

 - Being part of the solution and stewards of the land.

 TapRoot Farms use sustainable farming practices, up to, and including Certified Organic.
 Our guarantee to shareholders is to clearly indicate which products are organic and which are not.
-We currently have 75 acres in certified organic production, 42 acres in transition to organic, and are increasing this each year.
+We currently farm 70% of our land in certified organic and transition to organic soil, with the goal to be fully organic by 2020.

 - alfalfa sprouts, apples, sweet apple cider, potatoes, carrots, early greens, rhubarb, asparagus, beet greens, stinging nettles, fiddleheads, jerusalem artichokes, cabbage, preserved and frozen vegetables, radishes, pea shoots...